Searching for the correct explanation of blockchain definition? Let’s check out the ins and outs of this technology right now!

 The consensus is a crucial factor when it comes to blockchain.
 Without consensus, the blockchain system won’t work.
 In reality, the consensus algorithms help the network make decisions.
 Without any consensus, no blockchain can make a fair judgment of the blocks being added.

-If I explain it more simply, it’s just a process of decision making for the nodes on the network.
+If we explain it more simply, it’s just a process of decision making for the nodes on the network.
 Well, when millions of nodes are on the same network, it becomes absolutely necessary to have a consensus.